-- the Rental income (IR3R) form, which asks for all the information we need, or - your own summary.
+- the Rental income IR3R form, which asks for all the information we need, or - your own summary.

-If you need an IR3R form, you can print a copy off our website www.ird.govt.nz
+If you need an IR3R form, you can print a copy from ird.govt.nz

-If you prepare your own summary, please refer to the IR3R form or our guide Rental income (IR264) to see what to include.
+If you prepare your own summary, refer to the IR3R form or the Rental income - IR264 guide to find out what to include.